agektmr/binarize.js/README.md

 ## Why not Protocol Buffers nor MessagePack?
 Although [Protocol Buffers](https://code.google.com/p/protobuf/) and [MessagePack](http://msgpack.org/) are widely used and have wider adoption in terms of implementation, their existing JS implementations don’t yet support TypedArray.
-Eventually when TypedArray is supported on either Protocol Buffers or MessagePack, you can replace binarize.js with them since they have the same API.
+Eventually when TypedArray is supported on either Protocol Buffers or MessagePack, you can replace binarize.js with them since they have similar API.

 # How do you use binarize.js?
     var typed = new Float64Array([1, Number.MAX_VALUE, Number.MIN_VALUE]);